theoduluard/Jibrax-API/README.md

 git clone https://gitlab2.istic.univ-rennes1.fr/tduluard/jibrax.git
 cd jibrax
 ```
-2. Start the service with Docker Compose (PostgreSQL + pgAdmin):
+2. Start the service with Docker Compose (PostgreSQL + pgAdmin + Keycloak):
 ```
-./startPostgres.sh
+./jibrax-setup.sh
 ```
 or
 ```
 ./startPostgres.bat
 ```
+If you are using bat version, the creation of the three default users will not be applied.
 3. Then run the Application (JibraxApplication)
 4. (Optionnal) Verify that the data has been correctly inserted into PostgreSQL by querying the database with psql or a GUI client.